iTaxoTools/BlasTax/README.md

 - **Decontaminate**: Remove contaminants from query sequences based on two ingroup and outgroup databases
 - **Museoscript**: Create sequence files from BLAST matches

-The program also includes a variety of tools for processing FASTA files.
+The program also includes a variety of tools for processing FASTA files:

 - **Fast prepare**: Rename FASTA sequence identifiers in preparation for BLAST analysis
 - **Fast split**: Split large sequences or text files into smaller files
 - **Fast merge**: Merge multiple sequences or text files into a single large file
 - **Group merge**: Merge FASTA files by filename
-- **Stop codon removal**: Remove stop codons from a dataset
+- **Removal of stop codons**: Remove stop codons from a dataset
 - **Codon trimming**: Trim coding sequences to start with first codon position

+Some extra tools are also available:

 - **SCaFoSpy**: Create chimerical sequences for species
 - **Protein translator**: Generate protein translations for each sequence
+- **MAFFT alignment**: Multiple sequence alignment using MAFFTpy
+- **Codon-aware alignment**: Align nucleotide sequences as proteins without altering codons
+- **Cutadapt**: Remove adapter sequences and quality trimming

 Input sequences must be in the FASTA or FASTQ file formats.